-Stephen Miller Has a Point, People
+Stephen Miller Has a Point, You Cosmopolitans

 Liberals need to understand that immigration isn’t necessarily always good for America.